 Panther Cub V2 Analog Delay

 Discontinued in May 2021, it uses eight Bucket Brigade chips for a maximum 1 full second of delay with modulation and separate tap tempo.
 The latest version includes Wet Mix, smoother oscillation and run-away and an active EQ.

 Digitally controlled analog delay with Modulation featuring 1000ms of delay time, Tap Tempo, 4 Preset Slots, four Subdivision, a useful Tone knob, and alternate knob controls to tweak the modulation’s rate, depth and shape.

-A rugged analog delay with modulation that can deliver anything from subtle to extreme tones.
+A rugged (and great looking!) analog delay with modulation that can deliver anything from subtle to extreme tones.

 Bondi Art Van

 A tap tempo enabled analog delay + modulation pedal inspired by the delays of the late ’70s and early ’80s.
 It also features a subdivision function and self-oscillation by holding the Tap Tempo switch. holding the Bypass footswitch gives access to two presets.
 It’s also Midi Compatible and features an Expression Output.